Hot air balloon: Modern balloons

-Modern hot air balloons, with an onboard heat source, were developed by Ed Yost and Jim Winker, beginning during the 1950s; their work resulted in his a first successful flight on October 22, 1960.
+Modern hot air balloons, with an onboard heat source, were developed by Ed Yost and Jim Winker, beginning during the 1950s; their work resulted in the first successful flight on October 22, 1960.
 The first modern hot air balloon to be made in the United Kingdom (UK) was the Bristol Belle, built in 1967.
 Presently, hot air balloons are used primarily for recreation.

 Records

 Altitude

 On November 26, 2005 Vijaypat Singhania set the world altitude record for highest hot air balloon flight, reaching 21027 m.
 He took off from downtown Mumbai, India, and landed 240 km south in Panchale.

 The previous record of 19811 m had been set by Per Lindstrand on June 6, 1988, in Plano, Texas.

 Speed

 On January 15, 1991, Per Lindstrand (born in Sweden, but resident in the UK) and Richard Branson of the UK flew 7671.91 km from Japan to Northern Canada in the “Virgin Pacific Flyer”.
 With a volume of 74,000 cubic meters (2.6 million cubic feet), the balloon envelope was the largest ever built for a hot air craft.
 Designed to fly in the trans-oceanic jet streams, the Pacific Flyer recorded the fastest ground speed for a manned balloon at 245 mph.